You’ve probably brought a couple and had a play around, but are you using the right ones?

 Golden produce several specialist Acrylic Gels that add rough or granular texture varying from Pumice Gel that can be great for beach scenes to moulding paste that is brilliant for building surfaces up, it can even be carved into!

-In Part 2 of 2 I’ll be covering Liquid Mediums that are great for increasing the working time of Acrylics and make blending that little bit easier.
+Liquid Mediums, such as Acrylic Glazing liquid gloss are great for increasing the working time of Acrylics and make blending that little bit easier.